Microsoft claims the Xbox One X, complete with its Scorpio Engine, is 40 per cent more powerful than any other games console currently on the market.

 But with great power comes great responsibility, especially if the console is going to deliver 4K gaming, 4K Blu-ray playback and 4K video streaming with enough panache to justify the £450 asking price.

-So, is the Xbox One X the 4K superhero we’ve been waiting for?
+So, is the Xbox One X the 4K console we’ve been waiting for?

 Design and build